 The new Technology + Policy track explores how researchers, designers and technologists working with policy and program managers reduces the risk of implementations that check the requirements of policy, but don’t deliver intended policy outcomes.
 We’ll cover what leaders need to know and how effective collaboration happens, how delivery-driven policy applies to existing programs, and the hot and up-and-coming technology issues policy and program managers need to know about.

-- Afua Bruce, Summit co-chair, and Director of Engineering, Public Interest Technology, New America
+- Afua Bruce, Summit co-chair, and Fellow, Public Interest Technology, New America

 - Allie Brandenburger, Co-founder and CEO, TheBridge